philbowles/ESPAsyncWebServer/README.md

 Two factors allow this to work and must be considered if implementing your own solution:

 1. You cannot do any of this in a "tight loop".
 The underlying TCP and AsyncWebserver code must be allow to run - or it can't clear the queue - making things worse.
 Thus *your* code needs to yield or exit or "do stuff" in a background timer / separate task etc to give those other libs "breathing space".
-[H4Plugins](https://github.com/philbowles/h4plugins) has this fuctionaility as an inherent part of its architecture, whcih is why this is a simple and "natural" solution for it, as long as...
+[H4Plugins](https://github.com/philbowles/h4plugins) has this fuctionality as an inherent part of its architecture, whcih is why this is a simple and "natural" solution for it, as long as...

 2. ...there exists a strategy to cope with / replace / restransmit / othwerwise manage the ignored messages.
-This will - by defintion - be app dedependent.
+This will - by defintion - be app-dependent.
 In [H4Plugins](https://github.com/philbowles/h4plugins), SSE messages are used solely to keep the web UI up-do-date / in sync with the state of the app.
 Therefore When the heap has recovered back above the (presumably "safe") higher limit, any code that previously sent an ignored SSE now receives an event message telling it to send/re-sync its *current* state.

 This means that while, say , a flashing LED may not have displayed several on-offs...once SSE messages can be sent again it will correctly show the way things *are now* even though it may not have accurately represented the way things *were* in the last couple of seconds.
 In the real world, unless a user happens to have been watching both like a hawk at the exact moment, no-one is going to notice anyway.